 Lutcher Brown Fellowship

-The Lutcher Brown Fellowship was established in 2020 with funds from the Lutcher Brown Endowment for Academic Excellence in order to help recently tenured faculty accelerate the success of their research.
-The fellowship is a one-year, nonrecurring honorific appointment.
+Unfilled chairs and professorships are used to support recently tenured faculty and help accelerate the success of their research through fellowships.
+The fellowships are one-year, nonrecurring honorific appointments.
 Fellows are nominated by academic leadership and selected by the provost through a competitive process.

 Lutcher Brown Fellowship